-The highly popular Introduction to Programming with Python short course teaching Python 3 is for complete beginners to Python, a powerful open-source language that is very popular in the fields of data analysis, finance and web development.
+The highly popular Introduction to Programming with Python short course teaches Python 3 and is suitable for complete beginners to programming, and to Python, which is a powerful open-source language that is very popular in the fields of data analysis, finance and web development.

 The course is a great way to develop skills to further your career; the exercises used to teach the concepts throughout the course are potential materials for interviewing as a junior Python programmer.

 The Introduction to Programming with Python short course is taught in our central London location over 10 weeks, once a week on weekday evenings, allowing you to continue in full-time employment.